Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 International Applicants

-Given limited available funding, you are strongly encouraged to pursue additional funding opportunities from outside of the university.
+Given limited available funding, we accept very few international students.
+If accepted, you are strongly encouraged to pursue additional funding opportunities from outside of the university.

 Resources for international applicants